Available works range between $ 2,400 and $ 12,000.

-Dr. Jane Ash Poitras, C.M., B.Sc., B.F.A., M.F.A., B.A.(Hon), LL.D., D.Litt., RCA has received numerous awards, including the Order of Canada, in recognition of her achievements as an internationally acclaimed visual artist and lecturer who has influenced a new generation of artists and students.
-A celebrated Canadian artist of Cree descent.
-Born in Fort Chipewyan, Alberta, Poitras has significantly influenced the development of a new visual vocabulary for First Nations perspectives in contemporary art.
+Dr. Jane Ash Poitras, C.M., B.Sc., B.F.A., M.F.A., B.A.(Hon), LL.D., D.Litt., RCA is a celebrated Canadian artist of Cree descent.
+Born in Fort Chipewyan, Alberta, Poitras has significantly influenced the development of a new visual vocabulary for Indigenous perspectives on contemporary art.
 Her unique style combines representational strategies of postmodern art—collage, layering, overpainting and incorporation of found objects—with a deep commitment to the politics and issues common to Indigenous peoples.
 Poitras' art works are held by public galleries and museums across Canada including: The National Gallery of Canada, the Canadian Museum of History, the ROM, the AGO and the McMichael.

 Jane’s journey of discovery and creation has opened new doors to enlightenment as she combines her many diverse interests in pursuit of her distinctive artistic vision.
 Over the years, Jane has pursued many different routes of discovery, each reflected in the art she has produced.
 Those journeys of exploration have taken her not only into plumbing her Aboriginal roots (beginning by reconnecting with her birth family and her Mikisew Cree First Nation), but into such diverse topics as pharmacology, ethnobotany, Sanscrit and other linguistics, and literary creations supplementing the creation of visual works of art.